MY CHILDHOOD ENDED when I was ten.

 ‘My mother is here,’ said Hannah quietly.

-Mum arrived home, followed by the police, but Mary Israel had disappeared.
+Mum arrived home, followed by the police, but Mary Shelley had disappeared.
 The police left to see if they could track her down.
 Hannah and I watched TV in silence.
 We decompressed from the episode by chewing through half-a-dozen Zooper Dooper’s.

 Hannah had been sleeping in the granny flat at the rear of the house.
 According to police reports, she returned to her bedroom late in the afternoon.
-She opened the wooden door to find Mary Israel lying on her bed with her eyes shut.
+She opened the wooden door to find Mary Shelley lying on her bed with her eyes shut.
 Rays of sunlight from the back window illuminated her still body.
 She’d taken a picture of Hannah off the dresser.
 The frame was clasped over her heart along with a handful of her estranged daughter’s freshly cleaned clothes.

 Mary’s face was so peaceful, her breathing so discreet, that Hannah thought she’d stumbled upon a successful suicide.
 She walked back into lounge room where I was sitting with Mum.